GOA-UVa/pyrano/README.md

 <h3 align="center">pyrano</h3>

   <p align="center">
-    Centralise sun-radiometer data in a database, and generate graphs.
+    Lightweight tool for reading solar radiometer data and sending it to a central database, with built-in support for graph generation.
     <br />
     <br />
     <a href="https://goa.uva.es/facultad-de-ciencias/">View Demo</a>